-Don’t miss Illuminate SF Festival of Light happening annually from Thanksgiving through New Year’s Day.
-This year’s light art celebration includes three free guided tours, plus new neon art tours, and light-centric neighborhood events presented by the San Francisco Travel Association in collaboration with local civic, arts and cultural partners.
+Don’t miss the fifth annual Illuminate SF Festival of Light, happening from Thanksgiving through New Year’s Day.
+This year’s light art celebration includes free guided tours and light-centric neighborhood events presented by the San Francisco Travel Association in collaboration with local civic, arts and cultural partners.
 More brilliant ideas include buildings brimming with light, exhibits and special events at museums and galleries, and self-guided itineraries.

 When the Contemporary Jewish Museum building was unveiled in 2005, the Yud was one of the most intriguing designs by architect Daniel Libeskind.
 (Inspired by the phrase “L’Chaim,” meaning “To Life,” Libeskind let the Hebrew letters that spell “Chai,” “Chet” and “Yud” guide the form of the CJM building.)
 After dark, stand in the museum's entrance plaza to take in the dramatic warm light emanating from the Yud's 36 diamond-shaped windows.
 See the interior during museum operating hours with ticketed admission.
 Permanent.

 PaRDeS is a light installation designed by Libeskind and embedded in the wall of the CJM Grand Lobby.
 Its stylized Hebrew letters translate as “orchard.”
 The connotation is that the orchard can be found on the other side of the wall.
 The lobby is open to all during museum hours of operation.
 Permanent.